Cody-at-SolarDigital/PSIG-Compressor-Course/README.md

 # PSIG-Compressor-Course

 <a href="https://psig.org/conference/pipeline-simulation-short-course/">
 Pipeline Simulation Interest Group Short Course</a> on Centrifugal Compressors.

-Course material provided by Solar Turbines Inc.
+Course material provided by <a href="https://www.solarturbines.com/en_US.html">Solar Turbines Inc.</a>

 ============================================================================================
 - There are five exercises in total with each being its own Jupyter (Python) Notebook.